fawaziwalewa/recipe-page/README.md

 ## Overview

 This is a solution to the [Recipe Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 The goal of this challenge was to build out a fully responsive recipe page and get it looking as close to the design as possible.

+## Preview

+You can view the live version of the recipe page [here](https://fawaziwalewa.github.io/recipe-page/).
+The live preview allows you to experience the fully responsive design and interact with the different sections of the recipe page.

 ## Screenshot